ColinLi33/Explorer/readme.md

 - Make my own app to track locations [(Work in progress)](https://github.com/ColinLi33/ExplorerApp)
 - Add cool statistics like # of countries, continents explored, area in miles explored, etc...
-- Add accounts to improve privacy, only allow people to see your map if they are your friend
 - Be able to compare to other people by overlaying two maps on top of each other